jalessio10/0h_n0_SATSolver/README.md

 pip install z3-solver
 ```
 ### Using the solver
 Set the dimension to the size of the board (for example, 6 for a 6x6).
-Then set the board instance for the puzzle you'd like to solve. here is an example:
+Then set the board instance for the puzzle you'd like to solve.
+Here is an example of a 9x9 instance:
 ```
 instance =   ((1, -1, -1, 4, -1, -1, -1, -1, 8),
               (-1, -1, 0, 4, -1, -1, -1, 3, 7),